 You can also add 1/2 cup of brandy if you want additional flavor and liquor content for your Gluhwein.

-Feel free to play with the flavors to make your Gluhwein recipe taste just the way you want it to!
+Feel free to play with the flavors to make your easy recipe for Gluhwein taste just the way you want it to!

 Can You Make Non-Alcoholic Mulled Wine?